No Plot

 Events within Return of the Jedi

-Here are the main plot points that stood out to me as I re-watched Return of the Jedi:
+Here are the plot points that stood out to me as I re-watched Return of the Jedi:

 The main characters make it to Jabba the Hutt's fortress to get Han Solo freed from the carbonite.